EECS150/asic_labs/lab2/asap7/README.md

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step syn_generic"

 This step is the **generic synthesis** step.
 In this step, Genus converts our RTL read in the previous step into an intermediate format, made up of technology-independent generic gates.
 These gates are purely for gate-level functional representation of the RTL we have coded, and are going to be used as an input to the next step.
 This step also performs logical optimizations on our design to eliminate any redundant/unused operations.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step syn_map"

 This step is the **mapping** step.
-Genus takes its own generic gate-level output and converts it to our ASAP7-specific gates.
+Genus takes its own generic gate-level output and converts it to our ASAP7-specific gates. <!---tech-->
 This step further optimizes the design given the gates in our technology.
 That being said, this step can also increase the number of gates from the previous step as not all gates in the generic gate-level Verilog may be available for our use and they may need to be constructed using several, simpler gates.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step add_tieoffs"